ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 **Note:**

-To view and access Ansible Tower inventories and job or workflow templates in {{ site.data.product.title }}, you must first create them in Ansible Tower.
+To view and access Ansible Tower inventories and job or workflow templates in {{ site.data.product.title_short }}, you must first create them in Ansible Tower.

 To view a list of Ansible Tower providers and inventory: